No, me neither.

 That’s the situation WaterAid was facing when the non-profit organization stepped in to help in 2009, creating a long-term strategy to provide clean, safe water to the world’s poorest countries.
 Much of that strategy centers on the women in these communities, as they are often the ones who must bear the responsibility of trekking long distances over rough terrain in order to retrieve living water for their families.
 This laborious work monopolizes so much of their time that there is no space for anything else, including possible jobs that could help improve their financial situations immensely.

 With the help of many partner organizations, field offices and donations from people like you and me, WaterAid provides education, clean water and sanitation to over 25 countries in Africa, Asia and the Pacific.
 By 2015, they hope to raise that number to 30 countries, bringing access to safe water to 25 million more people.
 Their goals include not only significantly improving health conditions in these areas, but also working with local governments to establish policies of empowerment and easier access to natural resources which are vital for human survival.
 Chief among these objectives is the health and hygiene education for women and children because, as the old adage goes:

 Feed a man a fish and he has food for a day…but teach him how to fish and he can eat for a lifetime”.

 To learn more about WaterAid’s work in developing nations, their mission, goals or to lend your support visit them online:

-Biz Mommy is her online home-base where she shares local event listings, travel tips and ideas, as well as articles about family-friendly products, movies, books, recreation, good causes and continuing education.
+Biz Mommy is Tisha's online home-base where she shares local event listings, family travel tips and ideas, as well as articles about family-friendly products, movies, books, recreation and good causes.